Ahmedsamymahrous/Basic-Linux-Tasks/README.md

 * Remove MariaDB (to avoid any conflicts between MariaDB & MySQL)
 * Install MySQL 5.6 and start its service.
 * Create "incorta" user with sudo privileges.
+* Allow "incorta" user to switch to root without a password.
 * Create "/incorta" directory.
 * Mount the external disk under "/incorta" with ext4 format.
 * Copy the shell scripts to the target host.